kunzjacq/pybloom/README.md

 where a constraint on the filter set size was added: it cannot be larger than 128 bits.
 As a result, the false positive rate climbs to 8.7e-8: **this is a 68 times higher f.p. probability, for the same storage size per element.** The average loading factor is now 1.

 The degraded behavior of smaller filter sets is due to the fact that they do not enable a good averaging of the number of values inserted into them.
 As a result, there is a significant probability that a filter set is overcrowded (because of the random behavior of the hash function that distributes elements between filter sets) and that as a result, it has high f.p. probability.

 ### Remark about formulas in the code

-The code uses of the following result: the limit of the log-probability that there are u values in a filter after n elements are inserted at random into m filters when n tends to infinity and n/m = a is constant, is
+The code uses of the following result: the limit of the log-probability that there are *u* values in a filter after *n* elements are inserted at random into *m* filters when *n* tends to infinity and *n/m = a* is constant, is

--log(u!) - a + u \* log(a).
+*-log(u!) - a + u × log(a).*

 This is obtained by a Taylor development of

-binomial(n,u) (1/m)<sup>u</sup> (1-1/m)<sup>(n-u)</sup>
+*binomial(n,u) (1/m)<sup>u</sup> (1-1/m)<sup>(n-u)</sup>*

-when n tends to infinity and m = a \* n.
+when *n* tends to infinity and *m = a × n*.